 Primary Literacy Promoter

-Peace Corps Guyana will place couples at neighboring sites (not more than 30 minutes apart).
-Although a couple will share living arrangements, each individual is expected to work at his/her own school and is strongly encouraged to have his/her own Peace Corps experience.
+Couples in Guyana will share living arrangements, but will have separate work sites.
+Couples will work at neighboring sites (not more than 30 minutes apart).
+Although a couple will live together during service, each individual is expected to work at their own school and is encouraged to have their own Peace Corps experience.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.